SamuelSwartzberg/flashcardifying_text_temp/inf.md

 ######## CDN

-CDN = content delivery network or content distribution network A CDN, is a geographically distributed network of proxy servers and their data centers.
+CDN = content delivery network or content distribution network A CDN is a geographically distributed network of servers.
-The goal of a CDN is to provide high availability and performance by distributing the service spatially relative to end users. unpkg is a free &amp; open source CDN for npm packages
+The goal of a CDN is to provide high availability and performance by distributing the service spatially relative to end users. unpkg|FOSS|npm pacakges jsdelivr|FOSS|different platforms

 ####### telnet/ssh